 7. You Just Don’t Like It

-Dental sites can be a significant investment for any practice.
+Dental websites can be a significant investment for any practice.
 If you’re trying to decide if “pretty good” is “good enough,” review the above.
-There’s no exact math as to when the right time is to invest in your next website, but your dental website company was lying to you if they told you it would last forever.
+There’s no exact math as to when the right time is to invest in your next custom dental website, but your dental website company was lying to you if they told you it would last forever.
 Typical dental websites are updated every 3-5 years.
 (And I don’t just mean the staff bios).

 Take your speed test.
 Check out your site on your phone.
 Ask friends and family.
 And let us know if you’re still not sure.
 Any site can be improved by simply being up-to-date.
 For more tips & tricks check out our Free Marketing Tools.